Main argument: self-optimization

 - Over-optimization.
 Even without this tool, some parents simply overdo it with their desire to only want the best for their child.
 What happens when parents are not only constantly reminded of this, but also have to fear that their child could be “left behind” if you do not act - because everyone else is also using this tool?
 Ultimately, they not only put themselves under constant pressure, but also their child.

 - Social differences.
-Finally, one must not forget that e-school is a private sector Company is that schools have to pay for.
+Finally, one must not forget that e-school is a private sector Companies is that schools have to pay for.
 What happens to those who can't pay for it?
 In this way, the tool helps to cement social differences.

 Great tool or latent danger?